softeng-feup/open-cx-a-programmer-odissey/docs/Development-Report.md

 * Project management
   * [Board at Github Projects](https://github.com/softeng-feup/open-cx-a-programmer-odissey/projects/1)

-So far, contributions are exclusively made by the initial team, but we hope to open them to the community, in all areas and topics: requirements, technologies, development, experimentation, testing, etc.
+So far, contributions have been exclusively made by the initial team, but are now open to the community, in all areas and topics: requirements, technologies, development, experimentation, testing, etc.

 Please contact us!